 Julia Finkel, M.D., is a pediatric anesthesiologist and vice chief for Pain Medicine and Research in the Division of Anesthesiology and Pain Medicine.
 She is also a principal investigator in the Pain Medicine Initiative of the Sheikh Zayed Institute for Pediatric Surgical Innovation.
 Dr. Finkel has extensive experience designing and conducting clinical trials relating to analgesics in children and has received substantial support from industry.
 Dr. Finkel is regularly invited to speak at national meetings on topics related to pediatric pain management.

 Timothy Kane, M.D., is a pediatric surgeon and researcher who specializes in endoscopic surgery.
 As principal investigator in the Institute's Translational Biodesign Initiative, Dr. Kane is focusing on the development of the minimally invasive surgery program through clinical practice, instruction, and research.
 He is working to improve minimally invasive surgical techniques and speed their incorporation into standard clinical care for pediatrics.

 Marius George Linguraru

-This research direction is a natural continuation of Pavel's doctoral thesis work on development of image-guided local drug delivery with a combination of temperature-sensitive liposomes and MR-HIFU-mediated local mild hyperthermia.
-During his doctoral work, Pavel enjoyed the mentorship and deep insight of Dr. Mark Dewhirst at Duke University as well as Dr. Bradford Wood and Dr. Matthew Dreher at the National Institutes of Health.
-At SZI, Pavel is excited to join an interdisciplinary team of scientists, engineers and clinicians who are working towards introducing safer and less traumatic therapeutic regimens to pediatric medicine.
+This research direction is a natural continuation of his doctoral thesis work on development of image-guided local drug delivery with a combination of temperature-sensitive liposomes and MR-HIFU-mediated local mild hyperthermia.
+During his doctoral work, Dr. Yarmolenko enjoyed the mentorship and deep insight of Dr. Mark Dewhirst at Duke University as well as Drs.
+Bradford Wood and Matthew Dreher at the National Institutes of Health.
+At SZI, Dr. Yarmolenko is excited to join an interdisciplinary team of scientists, engineers and clinicians who are working towards introducing safer and less traumatic therapeutic regimens to pediatric medicine.